 I read blog posts about improving readership, content, photography, Pinterest, Instagram, and Twitter.

 I put a lot of time and energy into blogging.
 We all do.
-Yes, I do it because I enjoy it, but I also do it because it’s something that I would love to possibly become a source of livelihood for me at some stage.
+Yes, I do it because I enjoy it, but also because it’s something that I would love to possibly become a source of livelihood for me at some stage.
 I never assumed it would happen overnight, but it’s super frustrating all the same.
 That’s the dream though, isn’t it?
 Doing what you want and making a few beans too?